Miltonly/Streets/Mulroney Heights

 Getting around

-Mulroney Heights sits in the Ford neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a ten-minute drive to the station puts Union under 70 minutes total.
-For those working in Mississauga or Oakville, the 401 ramp at Regional Road 25 is the daily handle, a nine-minute drive that opens both corridors.
-The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier routes.
-Pearson is a 32-minute drive, a practical reach for frequent flyers.
+Mulroney Heights sits in the Ford neighbourhood on Milton's western edge, a position that makes the GO line the realistic Toronto commute.
+A ten-minute drive to Milton GO Station puts Union Station under seventy minutes total.
+For those working in Mississauga or Oakville, the drive runs around twenty-two and twenty-four minutes respectively, with Highway 401 access at Regional Road 25 about nine minutes away.
+The street itself is quiet, with through-traffic limited to local residents, so the road network handles the load without the noise of busier corridors.

 Schools and catchment

 Public elementary catchment draws to E.W.
-Foster Public School, a six-minute drive, with W.I.
-Dick Middle School also at six minutes for the intermediate years.
-Catholic elementary students attend St. Scholastica Catholic Elementary School, a four-minute drive from most of Mulroney Heights.
-Secondary students route to Craig Kielburger Secondary School for the public board, a four-minute drive, or St. Francis Xavier Catholic Secondary School at seven minutes.
-The proximity to multiple school options within a short drive suits families with children across different stages.
+Foster Public School, a six-minute drive, and W.I.
+Dick Middle School, also six minutes away; Catholic elementary students attend St. Scholastica Catholic Elementary, walkable from the southern end at four minutes.
+Secondary students route to Craig Kielburger Secondary School for the public board, a four-minute drive, while Catholic secondary catchment falls to St. Francis Xavier Catholic Secondary School, seven minutes away.
+The mix of nearby elementary and secondary options suits families at different stages.

 Who this street suits